-These guidelines make reference as to how the provisions of certain laws apply to the Program, but However, other related laws may exist which are not included in these Guidelines not mentioned here still apply.
-This does not The omission of such laws does not negate or preclude the WFT Program from applying the provisions of those laws, nor does it prevent an applicants from receiving services, when applicable.
+These Guidelines reference how certain laws apply to the Program, but other related laws not mentioned here still apply.
+The omission of such laws does not negate or preclude the WFT Program from applying the provisions of those laws, nor does it prevent entities from receiving services, when applicable.
 Moreover, PRDOH can enact, or may have enacted, regulations that address how the laws mentioned in these Guidelines are managed.
 If there are any discrepancies between these guidelines and the laws and/or regulations mentioned in them, then the latter will prevail over the Guidelines.
 If at any time the laws and/or the applicable regulations mentioned in these guidelines are amended, the new provisions will apply to the WFT Program without the need to amend these Guidelines.